wolfdancer/rackspace-how-to/content/rackspace-metrics/create-a-grafana-dashboard-for-rackspace-metrics.md

 instructions on how to upload a Grafana dashboard for a database instance.

-If you would prefer to set it up in another way or upgrade your existing Grafana instance, you can check out the project wiki page: https://github.com/rackerlabs/blueflood/wiki/Grafana-3.0-with-Blueflood-datasource.
+If you would prefer to deploy Grafana without the custom Cloud Orchestration template or upgrade your existing Grafana instance, you can check out the project wiki page: https://github.com/rackerlabs/blueflood/wiki/Grafana-3.0-with-Blueflood-datasource.

 ### Deploy the Grafana instance for Rackspace Metrics